dhyutin/Diffusion-from-scratch/README.md

 A from-scratch implementation of the methods described in the **DDPM paper**:
 https://arxiv.org/pdf/2006.11239

-A minimal, modular implementation for training and sampling from a Denoising Diffusion Probabilistic Model.
+A minimal implementation for training and sampling from a Denoising Diffusion Probabilistic Model.

 ---